voyagersearch/voyager-py/pipeline/steps/voyager-nlp/README.md

 To install the Python dependencies required for NLP:

 1. Ensure Python 2.7.10, 2.7.11 or 2.7.12 is installed.
 2. After confirming Python is installed, run the setup.bat file located in the voyager-nlp folder.
-By running the setup.bat, the Python libraries with the requirements.text will be installed as well as the English language model that spacy requires:
+By running the setup.bat, the Python libraries within the requirements.txt will be installed as well as the English language model that spacy requires.
-3. Run the nlp_service.py to start
+3. Edit the settings.py script to specify the valid service address and port number.
+4. Start the NLP service by running the nlp_service.py.

 ## Contents